artemdudkin/pm2sd/README.md

 ## ls

-List all pm2sd services.
+Lists all pm2sd services.
 Also, you can get list of all system services with option `--all`:

 ```bash
 $ pm2sd ls --all